 Failure of Collectivism: The “Family” Trap

-I remember once sitting with a group of people that, me excluded, you could define as “life winners”.
+I remember once sitting with a group of people that, me excluded, you could define as “winners”.

-As the alcohol started flowing, one lady not so humbly bragged about her father’s team being awarded a noble prize.
+As the alcohol started flowing, one lady not so humbly bragged about her father’s team being awarded the noble prize.

 She was proud, while also feeling the pressure to achieve something similar.